desteves/pulumi-cloudflare-workers-ai/README.md

-# Cloudflare Workers AI Demo
+# Cloudflare Workers AI deployed with Pulumi

 The app displays a random quote and a text-to-image AI background representative of such.